aMarcireau/origami/README.md

 ## Color theme

-To change the color theme, edit the *colors.json* file with the path:
+To change the color theme, edit `colors.json`.
+You can find it at:
 - `Origami/resources/app/colors.json` on Linux
 - `Origami.app/Contents/Resources/app/colors.json` on macOS (right-cick on the app and choose *Show Package Contents*)
 - `Origami\resources\app\colors.json` on Windows

-The *themes* directory of this repository contains several themes suggestions.
+The `themes` directory of this repository contains several themes suggestions.

 ## Formats